ChristerKnorborg/Cryptographic-Computing/README.md

 In the test function we loop through all bloodtype combinations to see that the Boolean formula and lookup function provide the same output.
 There is also a test that does the same.

-# Instructions #
-To run the code, navigate to the folder Cryptographic-Computing and run the following command on setup:

-"go mod init CryptographicComputing"
-    - Notice that the "-" is not recognized and therefore should be leftout.

-To run our main function to see that the Boolean formula and lookup function provide the same output, run the command:

-"go run handin1.go"
-    - We commented out the main function due to issues when you use the the first time "go mod init CryptographicComputing".
-Therefore, simply remove the commented main function.

-To run our tests (all files that end with "..._test.go") run the command:
-"go test"